pschiel/opsdcs/opsdcs-cargo/README.md

 ## TODO

-- better collision shapes
+- better collision shapes (currently bambi bucket collision edm is used for all missing)
-- better cargo csv data
+- better cargo csv data (currently copied from oil barrel)
-- disable ingame voice

 ## List of cargo statics